Alberta School of Business

-The Alberta School of Business, University of Alberta is located in Edmonton, Alberta, Canada.
-Founded in 1916, it is a research-intensive publicly funded institution and is consistently ranked in the top 50 publicly funded universities for research by the Financial Times of London.
+The Alberta School of Business is the business school of the University of Alberta, located in Edmonton, Alberta, Canada.
+The school was founded in 1916.

 The Alberta School of Business was the first business school in Canada to be accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1968 and maintained its accreditation in 2012 making it the longest accredited business school in Canada.

-Recognized for its leadership in research, the quality of academic programming, graduate career success, and economic impact for Alberta and the world, the Alberta School of Business fosters and supports an environment where innovation and entrepreneurial thinking is free to flourish.

 Overview

 Dr. Joseph Doucet (Stanley A. Milner Chair in Leadership) was appointed Dean July 1, 2013, succeeding Dr. Mike Percy who was Dean of the Alberta School of Business from 1997 to 2011.
-The School is also supported by a Business Advisory Council, which serves as a vital communications link between the School, the university and the business community.
+The school is also supported by a Business Advisory Council, which serves as a vital communications link between the School, the university and the business community.